-One line of enriching classical logic adds new operators for new notions to be analyzed, leaving old explanations of existing logical notions untouched.
+A major line of enriching classical logic adds new operators for new notions to be analyzed, leaving old explanations of existing logical notions untouched.
 A typical case is modal logic, adding operators for modalities, while nothing changes in the propositional base logic.
 Let us call this the explicit style of analysis, though the label 'conservative' makes sense, too: we do not touch notions already in place.

 But there is also another line, where we use new concepts to modify or enrich our understanding of what the old logical constants meant, or what the old notion of valid consequence was meant to do.
 This leads to non-standard semantics, perhaps rethinking truth as 'support' or 'forcing', and to alternative logics whose laws differ from those of classical logic on the original vocabulary of connectives and quantifiers.
-Here the richer setting is reflected primarily, not in new laws for new vocabulary, but in deviations on reasoning patterns stated in the old language - and in particular, failures of old laws may then be significant and informative.
+Here the richer setting is reflected primarily, not in new laws for new vocabulary, but in deviations on reasoning patterns stated in the old language - where failures of old laws may well be significant and informative.
 A paradigmatic case for this approach is intuitionistic logic, but further instances keep emerging all the time.
 Let us call this the implicit style of analysis, without any pejorative connotation.
 Implicitness is a hall-mark of civilized intercourse.

 We will discuss a sequence of illustrations displaying the contrast, and analyze what makes it tick.
 We set the scene by recalling some key facts about two well-known systems: epistemic logic and intuitionistic logic, presented with a focus on information and knowledge.
 After that we discuss less standard cases such as logics of information update, default reasoning, games, quantum mechanics, and truth making.
 Throughout, we take explicit and implicit approaches seriously as equally natural stances, and we discuss new logical questions suggested by their co-existence.
-Our final conclusion from all this will be that the interplay of the two stances needs to be grasped and appreciated, as it raises many new points and open problems concerning the architecture of logic, while it also has philosophical repercussions.
+Our final conclusion from all this will be that the interplay of the two stances needs to be grasped and appreciated, as it raises new points and open problems concerning the architecture of logic, while it also has philosophical repercussions.
+1 detail later, and there are also systems like intuitionistic modal logic with both explicit and implicit features.
+There are also presuppositions to our style of analysis.
+The contrast as developed in this paper needs a common ground for comparing logics, and we locate that in a model-theoretic, rather than a proof-theoretic setting.
+Moreover, the above description of the contrast is not rhetorically neutral, as it takes classical logic as a reference point, making intuitionistic logic the rebel changing the rules.
+But in another world, classical logic might have been the late-comer challenging intuitionist orthodoxy.
+A more neutral description of the explicit/implicit contrast will be discussed at the end of the paper, after we have gone through our examples.
+We will also discuss several presuppositions and challenges in Section 15.
+Of course, a broad methodological distinction can be fruitful and illuminating even if it leads to contentious issues and borderline cases.